GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 updated: 2020-09-11
 tags:
   - progressive-web-apps
+  - ux
+  - capabilities
+  - network
+  - offline
 ---

-This article will take a look at multiple design considerations needed to create a great experience on both slow networks and offline.
+This article provides design guidelines on how to create a great experience on both slow networks and offline.

 The quality of a network connection can be affected by a number of factors such as: